There are many ways you can help ease the symptoms of generalised anxiety disorder (GAD).

 To reduce the risk of harming your health:

-- men and women should not drink more than 14 units a week
+- do not drink more than 14 units a week

 - spread your drinking over 3 days or more if you drink as much as 14 units a week

-Fourteen units are equal to six pints of beer or 10 small glasses of low-strength wine.
+Fourteen units are equal to 6 pints of beer or 10 small glasses of low-strength wine.

 Contact support groups